tibyyyyy/Manual_Testing_Projects/API_Testing_Project_For_Restful_Booker_API.md

 <li> Create Token: </li>

-    - Returned status code when trying to crate a token with invalid data should be code 401 "Unauthorised" but is code 200 "OK"
+    - Returned status code when trying to create a token with invalid data should be code 401 "Unauthorised" but is code 200 "OK"

 ![hg87dXUbCw](https://github.com/user-attachments/assets/8d5015fc-2602-4fd6-99fd-a84ef42fad77)